mynewsdesk/deprecated-mnd-youtube-iframe-api/README.md

 Events
 ------
-The event callbacks receives two arguments: event name and event data.
 All events forward the data from the YouTube API.
 The error event provides error code and message (data.code and data.message).

 * ready
 * error